borisdayma/char-RNN/README.md

 # Char-RNN

-*This repository is used to predict next characters from sample text, similar to [char-rnn](https://github.com/karpathy/char-rnn) and serves as a demo to show how to take advantage of [Weights & Biases](https://www.wandb.com/) to monitor training and optimize neural networks.*
+*This repository revisits text generation as detailed in [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) and tries to bring more understanding about RNN's and how to optimize them.*

 ## Introduction

-A workflow from prototyping to fine-tuning neural networks has been detailed in this post (FUTURE LINK TO INSERT).
+This repository contains support material to solve the text generation problem as detailed in [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).
+The objective is to read a large text file, one character at a time, and then be able to generate text (one character at a time) with the same style.

-This repository contains support material by solving the Char-RNN problem, for which we want to predict next characters from previously read text.
+Every single experiment is automatically logged onto [Weighs & Biases](https://www.wandb.com/) for easier analysis/interpretation of results.
+We also want to bring more understanding about RNN's and how to optimize them.

 ## Usage